Senecio eboracensis: Description

-The achenes can be 2.5 to 3.5 millimeters (0.1 to 0.15 in) long, are straight and shallowly grooved; with hairless smooth ribs while the grooves are covered with hairs.
+The achenes can be 2.5 to 3.5 millimeters (0.1 to 0.15 in) long, are straight and shallowly grooved.
+The smooth ribs are hairless while the grooves are covered with hairs.
 The silky white, umbrella-like pappus readily detaches from the fruit when ripe.

 Name

 The word Eboracum, the classical name of York, was chosen in the year 2000 to describe this tetraploid hybrid derivative informally named 'York radiate groundsel' at the time a formal description was made.